sackrin/react-micro-ui-lambda-example/README.md

 ## Embedding via Server Side Rendering

 Micro frontend components can be embedded into server rendered applications (ie PHP or nodeJS) to improve SEO and accessibility.
+Components will be returned as static HTML along with JS to load in bootstrap.js and hydrate the component after page load with any client-side functionality.
+There is no need for the macro frontend to include bootstrap or any other dependencies for components to be successfully rendered.

+It is safe to import multiple SSR components within a single page at one time as assets such as bootstrap.js will only be detected and loaded only once.

 ### Embedding via GET request